emsesp/EMS-ESP32/README.md

 1. Check if you have **python 2.7** installed.
 If not [download it](https://www.python.org/downloads/) and make sure you select the option to add Python to the windows PATH
 2. Then install the ESPTool by running `pip install esptool` from a command prompt

 The ESP8266 will start in Access Point (AP) mode.
 Connect via WiFi to the SSID **EMS-ESP** and telnet to **192.168.4.1**.
-Then use the `set wifi` command to configure your own network settings like `set wifi your_ssid your_password`.
+Then use the `set wifi_ssid/set wifi_password` command to configure your own network settings.
 Alternatively connect the ESP8266 to your PC and open a Serial monitor (with baud 115200) to configure the settings.
 Make sure you disable Serial support before connecting the EMS lines using `set serial off`.

 `set` wil list all currently stored settings.